Laiteux/Milky/README.md

 Your help and ideas are welcome, feel free to fork this repo and submit a pull request.

 However, please make sure to follow the current code base/style.

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/Laiteux/Milky/blob/v3/LICENSE) file for details

 ## Contact